puckel/docker-airflow/README.md

 * Disactive by default the login screen in Airflow 2
 * Improve current script to only take into account Airflow environment variables
 * Make sure docker compose files works
+* Add Airflow2 deployment helm chart and release a public repository in Github

-You can use my [Airflow helm chart](https://github.com/dataops-sre/helm-charts) which deploys this image to a Kubernetes cluster.
+You can use the helm chart release in this repository, see [here](https://dataops-sre.github.io/docker-airflow2) to deploys airflow2 to a Kubernetes cluster.

 ## Build